theintern/intern/CONTRIBUTING.md

 ## Submitting pull requests

-Like most open source projects, we require everyone to sign a [contributor license agreement](http://dojofoundation.org/about/claForm) before we can accept any non-trivial pull requests.
-This project belongs to the same foundation as other great OSS projects like Dojo, Grunt, lodash, and RequireJS, so one e-signature makes you eligible to contribute to all of these projects!
+Like most open source projects, we require everyone to sign a [contributor license agreement](https://contribute.jquery.org/CLA/) before we can accept any non-trivial pull requests.
+This project belongs to the same foundation as other great OSS projects like Dojo, Grunt, jQuery, lodash, and RequireJS, so one e-signature makes you eligible to contribute to all of these projects!

 Code should conform to our [code style guidelines](https://github.com/sitepen/.jshintrc).
 If possible and appropriate, updated tests should also be a part of your pull request.
 (If you’re having trouble writing tests, we can